plone/Products.PlonePAS/Products/PlonePAS/README.txt

 Versions

-  - Currently targeted to Plone 2.1, and its standard dependencies.
+  - Currently targeted to Plone 2.1 and 2.5, and its standard dependencies.

 Depends On

  - Plone standard products (esp.
 GRUF)

- - PluggableAuthService 1.0.4 (currently unreleased, see SVN)
+ - PluggableAuthService 1.0.5 (or later)

  - PluginRegistry (latest)